SoftDevCLF/sd-web-2-a1-code/README.md

 ---

 ## Learning Objectives

 By completing this assignment, you will practice:

 - Verifying a Node.js development environment.
 - Debugging common HTML, CSS, and JavaScript errors.
-- Reinforce familarity with foundational Git Practices
+- Reinforce familiarity with foundational Git Practices
 - Organizing a project with a dedicated asset folder.
 - Deploying a static website to GitHub Pages.